ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 If you would like to contribute to the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists) (which include the default websites tested by OONI Probe users worldwide), please refer to our relevant [documentation](https://ooni.org/get-involved/contribute-test-lists) or use our [Test Lists Editor](https://test-lists.ooni.org/).

-**Note:** To avoid consuming all your mobile data, **OONI Probe will only test as many websites as it’s able to test within 90 seconds** when you tap “Run” (either from the Dashboard or from the Websites card).
+**Note:** To avoid consuming all your mobile data, **OONI Probe will only test as many websites as it’s able to test within 90 seconds** when you tap “Run” to manually run Web Connectivity test (either from the Dashboard or from the Websites card).
 These websites (which are tested within 90 seconds) are randomly selected from the [global](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and (relevant) [country-specific](https://github.com/citizenlab/test-lists/tree/master/lists) test lists.
-Every time you tap “Run”, you will test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
+Every time you tap “Run”, you will manually test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
 Therefore, the more times you tap “Run”, the more websites you will test.

-If you would like to test a larger selection of websites, or test entirely different websites, please refer to the **Customizing website testing** section of this guide.
+If you would like to test a larger selection of websites, or test entirely different websites, please refer to the **Customizing your website testing** section of this guide.

 ### Measuring the blocking of instant messaging apps